Tempestiine/Cybersecurity/overthewire/bandit/level02-03.md

 - The double dashes at the beginning made `cat` think `--spaces` was a command option, causing an error

 **Step 2: Exploring other commands**
-I wanted to test the other commands provided by Bandit and see if they would shed any light after trying out `cat` one more time.
+I wanted to test the other commands provided by Bandit and see if they would shed any light.
+I'll try using `cat` one more time.

 ```bash
 bandit2@bandit:~$ cat ./--spaces in this filename--